johngage/tlpf-1/content/courses/how-we-built-the-tegla-loroupe-peace-foundation-refugee-olympic-team-web-site-with-wowchemy-hugo-and-netlify/_index.md

 #### How can I edit the configuration files that control the overall look?
 TOML and YAML?

-#### What to do with the Hugo software that converts markdown files to HTML
+#### What to do with the Hugo software that converts markdown files to HTML?

-When you commit a change to **Github**, Hugo goes to work, updating everything, changing all the files from Markdown to HTML, inserting headers and links, and finally writing all the finished HTML pages to a directory you don't see, named "publish", which is sent to **Netlify** to publish.
+When you commit a change to **Github**, Hugo goes to work, updating everything, changing all the files from Markdown to HTML, inserting headers and links, and finally writing all the finished HTML pages to a directory you don't see, named "public", which is sent to **Netlify** to publish.

 Hugo shortcodes